Grimshaw v. Ford Motor Co.: Trial

-A 1972 Pinto rear-end impact and fire in Orange County, California, resulted in the death of the driver Lily Gray and severe injury to passenger Richard Grimshaw.
+A 1972 Pinto rear-end impact and fire in San Bernardino, California, resulted in the death of the driver Lilly Gray and severe injury to passenger Richard Grimshaw.
 Gray's family and Grimshaw filed separate suits against Ford, but the actions were consolidated for trial.
 The jury awarded $127.8 million in damages; $125 million in punitive damages, and $2,841,000 in compensatory damages to Grimshaw and $665,000 in compensatory damages to the Gray family.
 The jury award was the largest ever in US product liability and personal injury cases.
 The jury award was the largest against an automaker until a $150 million verdict in a 1996 case, Hardy vs. General Motors.

 The judge reduced the jury's punitive damages award to $3.5 million, which he later said was "still larger than any other punitive damage award in the state by a factor of about five."